South Downs Way 100 Mile Relay Rules

 5 All runners must wear a recognisable and official club vest while running.

-6 In the event of the withdrawal of a runner during the race the depleted team may continue at the Race Director’s discretion but will not be eligible for awards.
+6 In the event of the withdrawal of a runner during the race the depleted team must inform the Relay organisers.
+The team may be allowed to continue at the Race Director’s discretion but will not be eligible for awards.

 7 All teams will be issued with seven race numbers.
 These are to be worn on the front of official club vests during the race, and one placed in the windscreen of the support vehicle.